 The Health and Safety Officer or other qualified personnel will dispense medications after meal periods at a designated area.
-Campers or leaders requiring medications at different times will need to make alternate arrangements with the Health and Safety Officer.
+Campers or leaders requiring medications at different times must make alternate arrangements with the Health and Safety Officer.

 All medications are stored in the health lodge in locked containers when not dispensed.